OctopusDeploy/docs/src/pages/docs/kubernetes/targets/kubernetes-agent/upgrading.md

 Recent changes to the Kubernetes-Agent Helm Chart have necessitated a breaking change, meaning existing installations of the v1 Kubernetes-Agent helm chart are (currently) unable to automatically upgrade to thew new version (v2).

+The version of a Kuberentes Agent is found by going to Infrastructure->DeploymentTargets, then click on the **Kubernetes Agent** of interest.
+On the **Connectivity** sub-page you will see 'Current Version'.

-Installed v1 instances will continue to operate as expected, however no further development work (bugfixes or enhancements) will be performed on the v1 helm chart.
-While you may continue to use v1 of the helm-chart, it is highly recommended to perform a manual upgrade to v2 to ensure you receive ongoing functional and security updates.
+Installed v1 instances will continue to operate as expected, however they will receive no further updates (bugfixes or enhancements).
+While you may continue to use v1 of the helm-chart, it is highly recommended to perform a manual upgrade to v2 ensuring you receive ongoing functional and security updates.

 Steps required to manually upgrade a v1 instance can be found in the Kubernetes Agent [documentation](https://github.com/OctopusDeploy/helm-charts/blob/main/charts/kubernetes-agent/migrations.md).